 Stories stick.
 Stories are a staple of human communication; we tell stories about our commutes, write down stories about our history, we binge fictional tales for hours on end.
 Storytelling is a natural part of human communication, and it can be a tool in helping people remember your brand.

 Let’s go back to literature class and review two elements that make a story.
-This time though, let’s think about how we can translate your brand into the parts of a story and connect with your audience.
+This time though, let’s think about how we can use storytelling in your branding by translating it into the parts of a story that will connect with your audience.

 Sherlock Holmes, Mickey Mouse, Batman, and Abraham Lincoln.
 Names we all recognize from the stories we’ve heard about them.
 The start of a good story is a good character.